 - Fuel from the ACARS is never processed.

-We support more than twenty different ACARS and AVIONICS systems:
+We currently support 35 different ACARS and AVIONICS systems.
+Here is an overview:

 - various manufacturers (Honeywell, EASy, Rockwell Collins, Teledyne, Thales, ...)

 - different aircraft models (Airbus, Boeing, Embraer, Dassault, ...)

 - different custom tailored layouts (Qatar, KLM, FedEx, Turkish, Saudi, ...)

 - different types of displays (FMS CDU, AVIONICS, EFB, ...)

 If your ACARS type is not supported, send us some pictures and we'll try to add it.
 Here are a few images: